 Not every marketing team is suitable for tour operators.
 Be cautious if you notice:

-• No awareness of seasonal trends.
+- Lack of awareness of seasonal trends.

-• Vague strategies without clear steps.
+- Vague and unclear strategies without any clear steps.

 Conclusion